Aggressive Los Angeles Criminal Defense Attorneys

 If you or a loved one has been arrested for any reason, there is no time to waste in securing a lawyer to work on your behalf.
 As soon as you arrested, the criminal process begins, and the longer you wait to protect yourself, the greater the chances of having to pay a fine or even spend time in jail.
 Make sure you have a dedicated Los Angeles criminal defense lawyer behind you fighting for your best interests.

 At Moaddel Law Firm, we represent clients faced with all types of criminal cases, from infractions to serious felonies.
-With a success rate at more than 90%, you can rest assured that your defense is in very capable hands.
+You can rest assured that your defense is in very capable hands.
 We have the extensive experience in both state and federal courtrooms to make the difference in any criminal case.

 Types of Criminal Cases We Handle

 Infractions are the lowest level of criminal cases.
 These cases do not involve jail time, and are usually punished by a fine.
 The most common type of infractions are traffic offenses.